rswamidasan/Data_Science_GCD/README.md

 The tidy data from step 5 violates the first two norms.

 From the README.txt and features_info.txt files we know that the data in each row of the X_ files comes from the raw signals of an Accelerometer and a Gyroscope, both embedded in a Smartphone.
-Each row therefore has data from 2 measurements ñ one from an Accelerometer and one from a Gyroscope ñ thereby violating the first norm.
+Each row therefore has data from 2 measurements ‚Äì one from an Accelerometer and one from a Gyroscope ‚Äì thereby violating the first norm.
 They should be split into 2 separate rows.

-In other words, this experiment does not have 2 Fixed variables, it has 3 ñ Activity, Subject and Device (Acc or Gyro).
+In other words, this experiment does not have 2 Fixed variables, it has 3 ‚Äì Activity, Subject and Device (Acc or Gyro).
 A Fixed variable is one that describes the experimental design and is known before the observation is made.
 A measured variable is known only after the observation is made.

-Since we clearly know whether the raw signal is from the Accelerometer or the Gyroscope before the measurement is done, we need to introduce a third fixed variable ñ Device, with 2 categorical values of Acc and Gyro.
+Since we clearly know whether the raw signal is from the Accelerometer or the Gyroscope before the measurement is done, we need to introduce a third fixed variable ‚Äì Device, with 2 categorical values of Acc and Gyro.

 A look at the variable names from features.txt will clarify matters further.
 The variable names can divided into the groups below, based on their prefixes.
 The count includes only the 86 measured variables extracted in Step 2 (those with "mean", "Mean" or "std" in their name).

-- tBodyAcc Ö 	: 16 variables
+      - tBodyAcc ...	: 16 variables

-- tBodyGyro Ö	: 16 variables
+      - tBodyGyro ...: 16 variables

-- fBodyAcc Ö	: 24 variables
+      - fBodyAcc ...	: 24 variables

-- fBodyGyro Ö	: 15 variables
+      - fBodyGyro ...: 15 variables

-- tGravity   	: 8 variables
+      - tGravity... 	: 8 variables

-- angle Ö		: 7 variables
+      - angle ...		: 7 variables

 The number of tBodyAcc and tBodyGyro variables is the same.
 This is because for every Accelerometer measurement there is a corresponding Gyroscope measurement.
 They are separate measurements, each measuring the acceleration of the same Subject performing the same Activity.
 Linear acceleration signals are from the Accelerometer, angular acceleration signals are from the Gyroscope.
 (The number of fBodyAcc and fBodyGyro should also be the same; discussed later.)